slaweet/release-stats-csv/README.md

 This is a tool to fetch releases from github api and save download numbers to csv file for further analyses.

+It assumes the release build names are in format from [electron-builder](https://github.com/electron-userland/electron-builder) for Windows, MacOS, and Linux.

 ## Instalation

 ```